Introduction to Multi-Armed Bandits: Advanced algorithms: adaptive exploration

 To analyze the performance of this algorithm, it suffices to focus on the clean event \eqref{IID:eq:clean}; as in the case of $K=2$ arms, the contribution of the ``bad event" $\bar\mE$ can be neglected.

-Let $a^*$ be an optimal arm, and consider any arm $a$ such that $\mu(a) < \mu(a^*)$.
-Look at the last round $t$ when we did not deactivate arm $a$ yet (or the last round $T$ if $a$ is still active at the end).
-As in the argument for two arms, the confidence intervals of the two arms $a$ and $a^*$ before round $t$ must overlap.
-Therefore:
+Let $a^*$ be an optimal arm, and note that it cannot be deactivated.
+Fix any arm $a$ such that $\mu(a) < \mu(a^*)$.
+Consider the last round $t\leq T$ when deactivation rule was invoked and arm $a$ remained active.
+As in the argument for $K=2$ arms, the confidence intervals of $a$ and $a^*$ must overlap at round $t$.
+Therefore,

-The last equality is because $n_t(a)$ and $n_t(a^*)$ differ at most 1, as the algorithm has been alternating active arms.
-Since arm $a$ is never played after round $t$, we have $n_t(a)=n_T(a)$, and therefore $r_t(a)=r_T(a)$.
+The last equality is because $n_t(a)=n_t(a^*)$, since the algorithm has been alternating active arms and both $a$ and $a^*$ have been active before round $t$.
+By the choice of $t$, arm $a$ can be played at most once afterwards: $n_T(a) \leq 1+n_t(a)$.
+Thus, we have the following crucial property: